SenseNet/sensenet/docs/generic-fieldcontrol.md

 # Generic Field Control

+> Although this feature is supported in sensenet ECM 7, it is built on the old Web Forms technology that you **should not use for new projects**.
+We encourage you to use a more modern UI solution using our [client-side packages](https://www.npmjs.com/org/sensenet).

 The Generic Field Control is a special [Field Control](field-control.md) that renders the default Field Controls for the Fields of the displayed Content.
-Default Field Control for a Field is defined by the Field implementation (see supported Field Controls section for each [Field](field.md)) and can be overridden in the [Content Type Definition](ctd.md) of the displayed Content.
+The default Field Control for a Field is defined by the Field implementation (see supported Field Controls section for each [Field](field.md)) and can be overridden in the [Content Type Definition](ctd.md) of the displayed Content.

 The Generic Field Control automatically resolves the default Field Control for a given Field and renders it.
 Not only does it render a single Field Control, but Field Controls for all Fields defined in the CTD of the Content - except when explicitely given to skip specific Field Controls.
 This makes it a useful tool when creating [Content Views](content-view.md) that use a generic layout for the Field Controls.

 ### Field controls

 The Generic Field Control will list all defined Fields of the Content using the default Field Control.
-The default Field Control for a Field is defined by the Field itself , from code (see supported Field Controls section for each Field) - but can be set with the ControlHint property in the [Field Setting](field-setting,md).
+The default Field Control for a Field is defined by the Field itself , from code (see supported Field Controls section for each Field) - but can be set with the ControlHint property in the [Field Setting](field-setting.md).

 ### Field order

 Fields are listed according to the order of the Fields defined in the CTD.
-Please note, that Field order can be changed by overriding a Field a child Content Type.
+Please note that Field order can be changed by overriding a Field in a child Content Type.
 Above that, Field order can be configured using the *FieldsOrder* property.

 ### Field visibility